How to look down at your hands correctly while playing piano

 First, let's get a little context about what is desirable and what is not when playing piano.

 When learning a piece, especially if you are a beginner, you don't want to be reliant on having to look down at your hands in order to find keys on the keyboard.
 This slows down your learning enormously, makes it difficult to keep track of where you are up to in the sheet music and can even make you dizzy due to your head bobbing up and down all the time.

-If you are in the habit of looking at your hands a lot of the time, a simple technique to break this habit is to place an A4 size book or piece of cardboard over your hands so you can't look at them.
+If you are in the habit of looking at your hands a lot of the time, a simple technique to break this habit is to place an A4 size book or piece of cardboard over your hands (as you play) so you can't look at them.
 This forces you to look at the sheet music while helping you to feel where the keys are through proprioception, the “sixth sense” in which the brain knows where the body is in space.

 Once you have used this technique for a while, you are now no longer reliant on the 'crutch' of needing to look down at your hands while playing piano.

 But what if you instead become chained to looking at the sheet music?

 Some people simply cannot play anything (even if they have been playing piano for many years) without having the sheet music in front of them.
 This is psychological crutch just as dysfunctional as needing to look down at your hands excessively.

 When performing advanced pieces, the reality is that you are often playing so fast that you do not have time to look at the sheet music.
 So you really ought to regularly practice playing pieces you have learned without looking at the music at all.

 And even when playing a piece from memory (in which case you can freely look at your hands), you can only focus on one part of the keyboard at a time.
 So you are still going to need the skill of proprioception to some extent, as you won't always be able to look at everything both your hands are playing at any given point in time (nor should you need to).